11-year-old girl writes book to end bullying

 JACKSON, Ala.
-(WKRG) – An 11-year-old girl in Clarke County has written and published a book to help kids who are bullied in school.
+(WKRG) — An 11-year-old girl in Clarke County, Alabama has written and published a book to help kids who are bullied in school.

 The young author attends school in Jackson.
 Her book, The Bully Fighter, is now available for purchase.